Why Users Rate Poor Search Results Highly: The Satisfaction Paradox in SEO

 Search engines have realized that human feedback is flawed.
 To solve this, they increasingly rely on Implicit Behavioral Validation.

 Joachims et al. (2005) showed that search engines must correct for position bias to extract true relevance signals from behavioral data.
-Google encodes this directly into its ranking infrastructure via the rank modifier engine (US Patent 8,938,463), which explicitly reduces the effects of presentation bias before behavioral signals influence rankings.
+Accordingly, Google has described a rank modifier engine (US Patent 8,938,463) designed to reduce the effects of presentation bias before behavioral signals influence rankings.
+A companion patent describes those signals being weighted against specific document versions — when content changes significantly, prior behavioral data is discounted proportionally (US Patent 9,002,867).
+Whether both are active in production is not publicly confirmed — but the design intent is explicit.

 The key questions algorithms now track: